CJTracer/HearthTracer/README.md

 # HearthTracer
-a tool for gamer of HearthStone
+a tool for gamers of HearthStone

 (画饼)